Fisheries and Resources Monitoring System

 Reference year: 2019

-Climatic zone: Temperate; Tropical.
-Horizontal distribution: Oceanic.
-Vertical distribution: Pelagic.
+Climatic Zone: Temperate; Tropical.
+Horizontal Dist: Oceanic.
+Vertical Dist: Pelagic.

 No information is available on the stock structure of Indo-Pacific king mackerel stock structure in Indian Ocean.
 The IOTC coordinated Stock Structure Project, which commenced in early-2015, aims to supplement gaps in the existing knowledge on biological data, and in particular provide an insight on whether neritic tuna and tuna like species should be considered as a single Indian Ocean stock.